the-turrets-dao/DAO-Governance-POC/README.md

 - proposal account id - see [create proposal](#-create-proposal)
 - a link to the specific configuration of the proposal - see [proposal data specification](#specification-of-the-proposal)

-The **XDR** resulting from the execution of the contract is signed by the turret servers and has to be also signed by the user with the signer(s) of the source account before submitted to the stellar network.
+The **XDR** resulting from the execution of the contract action ```close``` is signed by the turret servers and has to be also signed by the user with the signer(s) of the source account before submitted to the stellar network.

 ### Contract logic of the close proposal action

 #### 1. validate parameters and data
 #### 2. delete offers if the proposal can be closed (check duration)
-#### 3. set status to closed in data entry of proposal account
+#### 3. set status to closed in the data entry of the proposal account

 ## Tally proposal